GLEON/wikiprojectlakes/README.md

 ## About

-Here is a map of GLEON lakes according to Wikipedia:
+Here is a map of GLEON lakes according to (English) Wikipedia:

 ![gleon wikipedia map](images/gleon_wikipedia.png)